Cyber Storm Conference

 Adam P. Henry, Adjunct, UNSW Canberra Cyber

 Following the one-day research conference (on 18 Feb and open to the public), the convenors will host a one-day policy workshop (19 Feb), and a one-day table top exercise (20 Feb).
 Participation in the last two events is by invitation only.
 Please contact Professor Greg Austin for further details.
-Registration for 18 February event will be opened on 1 October 2018.
+Registration for 18 February event will be opened in late October 2018.